UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

 ## 3. How to fetch and upload a Tesseract transcription model

 ### 3.1.
 Where to find Tesseract models
-Especially for fine-tuning already existing text recognition models are needed.
+Especially for fine-tuning, already existing text recognition models are needed.

 > **Note:** Tesseract provides two kinds of text recognition models: **best** and **fast**.
 > While only the best models can be fine-tuned,